Chart Color Schemes

 Rockdale hosts a young demographic, positioning it in the bottom quartile nationwide

-Rockdale's median age is 34 years, which is lower than Greater Sydney's average of 37 and Australia's national average of 38 years.
-Compared to Greater Sydney, Rockdale has a higher proportion of residents aged 25-34 at 25.4%, but fewer residents aged 5-14 at 7.2%.
-This concentration of 25-34 year-olds is significantly higher than the national average of 14.5%.
-Between the 2021 Census and present, the population of residents aged 15 to 24 has grown from 13.2% to 14.7%, while the population of those aged 45 to 54 has declined from 10.1% to 9.3%.
-By 2041, Rockdale's population is projected to undergo substantial demographic changes.
-The most significant growth is expected in the 45-54 age group, with a projected increase of 36%, adding 600 residents and reaching a total of 2,272.
-In contrast, the 0-4 age group shows minimal growth, with only a 3% increase (adding 27 people).
+Rockdale's median age is 34 years, which is lower than Greater Sydney's average of 37 and Australia's average of 38 years.
+Compared to Greater Sydney, Rockdale has a higher percentage of residents aged 25-34 (24.9%) but fewer residents aged 5-14 (7.3%).
+This concentration of 25-34 year-olds is significantly higher than the national average of 14.4%.
+Between the 2021 Census and present, the population of those aged 15 to 24 has increased from 13.2% to 14.7%, while the 45 to 54 age group has decreased from 10.1% to 9.4%.
+By 2041, significant demographic changes are projected for Rockdale.
+The 45 to 54 age cohort is expected to grow by 34%, adding 581 residents and reaching a total of 2,271.
+Conversely, the 0 to 4 age group is projected to have minimal growth of just 3% (30 people).